vacu9708/vacu9708/README.md

 * 😄I like to laugh.
 * 🥅I am goal-oriented, so I try hard to get closer to my goals and to be a better person.
 * 🆕I always want to learn new things.
-* 🌲I would like to try my best to help your company grow.
+* 🌲I would like to try my best to work well with my team together.

 ## 👨‍🎓*Education*
 >Incheon National University, Songdo Campus<br/>